taylorscott91/checkpoint-05/readme.md

 # Checkpoint 05

 ## Part 1 (Initial Setup)

-1. Generate a new rails app for a single model called `Posts`.
+We've created a new rails app with a single model called `Posts` in this repository.

+1. Fork and clone this repo.
-1. Create your own `Posts` data with body and author fields.
+1. Create your own `Posts` seed data with body and author fields.
 1. Seed your database.
 1. Run your rails server to see your app in the browser.